 What’s the difference between a Tax ID Number and an EIN?

 We get a lot of questions from people who get confused between the EIN and tax ID number/state sales tax registration.
-A business may need one or both depending on their business entity, their state requirements and what is being sold.
+A business may need one or both depending on their business entity, their state requirements, and what is being sold.
 The EIN is a number that is used to identify a business.
 As we saw earlier, some businesses need one, while others don’t.
 The tax ID number is usually a state requirement for businesses with employees or those that sell products.
-Oftentimes, this tax number is provided by the state’s Department of Revenue (or similar office).
+Often, this tax number is provided by the state’s Department of Revenue (or similar state agency).
 Each state is different, so be sure to check out our guide to starting a business in your state and see Step 5.